tail-call/kbb/README.md

 ## Bugs

+ - [ ] BUG: Moving WASD while following a pathfinding path will cause you to teleport back on the path when you stop
+ - [ ] BUG: Trying to pathfind an isolated grid square will cause a hang
  - [ ] BUG: Not all controls are visible in edit mode (like Z for zooming)
  - [ ] BUG: Camera flies away to the corner of the world when you die
  - [ ] BUG: Life bars are positioned weirdly a lot of times